 How to clean rings with baking soda is a much searched question.
 It seems like a great option to get rid of dirt and grime, but it can be super abrasive.
 This will scratch rings, especially if your ring is made from gold.

 Do not clean jewelry with toothpaste either.
 Just like the baking soda mentioned above, it can scratch your jewelry.

 Sometimes, the vibrations of these ultrasonic cleaners can shake loose any stones.
 It is probably best to leave these to the professionals.

 When To Take Your Ring To Get Professionally Cleaned

 If you feel like your ring is exceptionally dirty, or don’t want to risk damaging your ring, take your ring to get professionally cleaned.
-They have professional products they can use to cut the dirt and grime.
-That is if soap and water aren’t working for you.
+They have professional products they can use to cut dirt and grime if soap and water aren’t working for you.
 They can also be sure that prongs aren’t loose on your rings and tighten them if they are.
-This is a much better option than you scrubbing your ring while you are unaware your jewel could fall out!
+This is a much better option than you scrubbing your ring and the jewel falls out!